 The REMUS 300 is a new, small-class unmanned underwater vehicle (UUV) built for military and commercial applications.
 With improved modularity and maximum payload flexibility, the vehicle is one of the most advanced UUVs in the market.

-The REMUS 300 vehicle, which is the latest in the REMUS family of autonomous vehicles, was designed and developed as a commercial product.
+Part of the REMUS family of autonomous vehicles, the REMUS 300 vehicle was designed and developed as a commercial product.

 Hydroid sold more than 500 REMUS UUVs to 25 countries around the world.
-The commercial availability of the standard REMUS 300 model was announced in April 2021, with deliveries planned in 2022.
+The commercial availability of the standard REMUS 300 model was announced in April 2021.

 REMUS 300 UUV orders and deliveries